OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `OverwriteExistingLifecyclesPhases` - Indicates you want to overwrite the phases on existing lifecycles.
 This is useful when you have an updated lifecycle you want to be applied another space/instance.
 You will want to leave this to false if the destination lifecycle has different phases.
 The default is `false`.
 - `OverwriteExistingVariables` - Indicates if all existing variables (except sensitive variables) should be overwritten.
 The default is `false`.
 - `CloneProjectChannelRules` - Indicates if the project channel rules should be cloned and overwrite existing channel rules.
 The default is `false`.
+- `CloneProjectDeploymentProcess` - Indicates if the project deployment process should be cloned.
+Set this to `false` to only clone project runbooks.
+The default is `true`.
 - `CloneProjectRunbooks` - Indicates if project runbooks should be cloned.
-This is useful when you just want to copy the project deployment process and the variables, but not the runbooks.
+Set this to `false` to only clone the project deployment process.
 The defaults is `true`.
 - `CloneProjectVersioningReleaseCreationSettings` - Indicates if the release versioning strategy and release creation strategy should be cloned.
 The default is `false`.
 - `CloneTeamUserRoleScoping` - Indicates if the space teams should have their scoping cloned.
 Will use the same teams based on parameter `SpaceTeamsToClone`.
 The default is`false`.
 - `AddAdditionalVariableValuesOnExistingVariableSets` - Indicates a variable on the destination should only have one value.
 You would have multiple values if you were scoping variables.
 The defaults is `false`.